azarboon/cheat-sheet-aws/README.md

 2. Send an invite to the member account from the new Organization
 3. Accept the invite to the new organization from the member account

-### Route 53

-To setup DNS resolution for hybrid cloud using conditional forwarding rules and DNS endpoints (which are created on Route 53 Resolver):
-* Inbound endpoint: Forward from DNS resolvers on your network to Route 53 Resolver (in your VPC)
-* Outbound endpoint: Forward from Route 53 Resolver (in your VPC) to resolvers on your network

-DNS failover configuration types using Route 53 health checks:
-* Active-active: returns one or more resource.
-In case of failure, fails back to a healthy resource.
-Configured using any routing policy except “failover routing policy”
-* Active-passive: Route 53 actively returns a primary resource.
-In case of failure, Route 53 returns the backup resource.
-Configured using only "failover routing policy".
-* Combination

-To setup a health check for private resources: create a Cloudwatch metric and associate an alarm.
-Then create a health check that checks the alarm itself.

-To use 3rd party registrar with Route 53: buy domain from 3rd party registrar.
-Create a hosted zone in Route 53.
-Update Name Server records on 3rd party website to use route 53 name servers.

-To have private DNS using Route 53 enable DNS resolution + DNS host names in VPC.

-Route 53 is prone to DNS caching.
-Alternatively, you can use Global Accelerator (GA).
-Route 53 doesn’t reduce internet latency as GA does.
-GA will direct users to the closest edge location and then use the AWS global network.

-#### routing policies

-* Failover: only for active-passive failover
-* Geo-location: routing based on user location.
-You cannot use it to reduce latency.
-It can exclude certain regions and localize the content.
-* Geo proximity: routing based on the geographic location of users and resources.
-You can use positive/negative bias to expand/shrink the size of the geographic region from which traffic is routed to a resource.
-* Latency: Use when you have resources in multiple AWS Regions and you want to lowest latency.
-It’s not used for failover.
-How it works: DNS routes the query to a Route 53 name server.
-Route 53 refers to its data on latency between regions choose the one with lowest and responds with IP address

-Unlike simple routing policy, multi-value routing policy returns only healthy resources

-When simple routing policy returns multiple values, a random value is chosen by the CLIENT.

-Unlike Elastic Load Balancer, Route 53's multi value routing policy is a client side load balancing

-#### DNS reocrd types:

-`Domain1.com` is zone apex, `www.domain1.com` and `sub.domain.com` are subdomains.

-A/AAAA reocrd: maps a hostname to ipv4/ipv6

-CNAME record doesn’t work on zone apex but can redirect query to ANY record.
-Followings are allowed:
-* `sub.domain1.com` to `sub.domain2.com`
-* `sub.domain1.com` to `domain2.com`
-* `www.domain1.com` to `www.domain2.com`
-* `www.domain1.com` to `sub.domain2.com`

-Followings are not allowed:
-* `Domain1.com` to anywhere else

-Alias record can apply to zone apex and subdomains but can redirect queries only to select AWS services.
-Alias record can’t redirect queries to another domain.
-Following is allowed:
-* `Domain1.com` to `www.domain1.com`

-Alias doesn't work to any other domain.
-Following is not allowed:
-* `domain1.com` to `sub.domain2.com`

-BTW, following is allowed too:
-`Domain1.com Alias(A) service.amazonaws.com`

-Route 53 doesn't charge for Alias queries to AWS resources, but charges for CNAME queries.

-After updating a record, user may be directed to the old target because of TTL (time to live)

 ### Logging and Monitoring

 CloudTrail, VPC Flow Logs, CloudWatch Events can't be used debug and trace data across accounts (wheras X-Ray can do cross-account)